Best Hoka Max Cushion Running Shoes

 Final Thoughts: Why Go Max?

-Running doesn't have to be about pounding the pavement; it can feel like floating over it.
-Hoka's max-cushion philosophy has transformed the industry by proving that you don't have to sacrifice comfort for performance (or vice-versa).
+Running doesn't have to feel like you're pounding the pavement; it really can feel closer to floating over it.
+Hoka's max-cushion approach changed the industry by showing you don't have to sacrifice comfort for performance (or vice-versa).

-Whether you're a seasoned marathoner looking to give your legs a break on recovery days or a new runner who just wants to enjoy the experience, a shoe like the Clifton 10 offers an incredible gateway into what running can feel like.
-And if you're ready to treat your feet to the ultimate in plush, shock-absorbing luxury, the Bondi 9 is waiting.
+Whether you're a seasoned marathoner looking to give your legs a break on recovery days or a new runner who just wants to enjoy the experience, the Clifton 10 is a great gateway into what a cushy ride can feel like.
+And if you want the ultimate in plush, shock-absorbing luxury, the Bondi 9 is waiting.

 The best shoe is the one that makes you want to get out and run.
 With these, you might just find yourself wanting to run a little longer.